aaldosari1/W07D02-HW/Readme.md

 ## swap void method
 * create void method that will be passed two parameters and swapping thier values
-* print the result after and befor swapping
+* print the result after and before swapping

 ## Country class
 * Create class named Country should contain: